Senior Legion Baseball: First innings key as Chippewa Falls Post 77, La Crosse Post 52 split doubleheader

-The Chippewa Falls Post 77 and La Crosse Post 52 senior legion baseball teams split a doubleheader on Saturday afternoon at Casper Park.
+CHIPPEWA FALLS, Wis. — The La Crosse Post 52 and Chippewa Falls Post 77 senior legion baseball teams split a doubleheader on Saturday afternoon at Casper Park.

 La Crosse opened with a 3-0 shutout victory before Chippewa Falls secured a 4-3 win in the second game.